pimpi7/mr_project/README.md

 Migration from CoppeliaSim to Unity and improvement of the dVRK model

 # TODO
-- Francesco & Kristjan: PSMs - Closed Chain Behaviour
+- Francesco & Kristjan: PSMs - RCM Costraint and Closed Chain
-- Andrea & Gabriel: ECM - Behaviour and camera integration
+- Andrea & Gabriel: ECM - RCM Costraint